 Just as the Sun rises in the east and sets in the west and stars come out at night, the ocean waters will rise and fall along the shores of the water body.
 Tides are one such phenomenon which is the most reliable in the world.

-Tides have their origin in the oceans and proceed towards the coastline where they look like they rise and fall regularly on the surface of the sea.
+Tides originate in the oceans and proceed towards the coastline, where they appear to rise and fall regularly on the sea’s surface.

 The movement of the tides depends on the forces exerted by the Moon and Sun.
-It also depends on the position of the Sun and the Moon in relation to the ocean when the Earth is rotating on its axis.
+It also depends on the position of the Sun and the Moon about the ocean when the Earth is rotating on its axis.

 Tides can be of two types of tides-High Tides and Low Tides.
-The highest part(crest) of the wave is called a high tide when it reaches a particular location and the lowest part(trough) corresponding to this is called the low tide.
+The wave’s highest part(crest) is called a high tide when it reaches a particular location, and the lowest part(trough) corresponding to this is called the low tide.

-Tides are caused by the Moon’s gravitational pull which generates something called tidal force.
+Tides are caused by the Moon’s gravitational pull, which generates tidal force.
 This is because the Moon is much closer to the Earth and thus has more power to pull the tides.

 The tidal force bulges out the Earth and its water to the faces closest and farthest from the Moon.
 Such bulges of water are called high tides.

-The position of the Sun in relation to the Moon also has a role to play in causing tides.
+The position of the Sun around the Moon also has a role in causing tides.
 When the Sun and the Moon are in the same line, they strengthen each other’s gravitation and thus create larger tides known as spring tides.

 Smaller tides are called neap tides.
-These happen due to the gravitational force of the Sun when it is at a right angle with the Moon.
+These happen due to the Sun’s gravitational force when it is at a right angle with the Moon.

-Tides can be tracked in order to predict when a high or low tide would occur.
-Networks are used by nearshore water level gauges.
+Tides can be tracked to predict when a high or low tide will occur.
+Nearshore water level gauges use networks.

 What are Waves?

-Waves occur when the wind moves across the water surface.
-The friction between air and water molecules sculpts the seawater into crests transmitting energy from the wind to water thus causing waves.
+Waves occur when the wind moves across the water’s surface.
+The friction between air and water molecules sculpts the seawater into crests transmitting energy from the wind to water, thus causing waves.

-When waves touch down on the shore they make a marked impact on the land by moving huge amounts of sand and shaping out rocky coastlines.
-Huge waves like Storm waves can move boulders above thus leaving a huge mass hundreds of feet inland.
+When waves touch down on the shore, they impact the land by moving huge amounts of sand and shaping out rocky coastlines.
+Huge waves like Storm waves can move boulders above, thus leaving a huge mass hundreds of feet inland.

-A series of crests and troughs are formed by waves.
-The peaks of the waves are the crests and the low valleys are troughs.
+Waves form a series of crests and troughs.
+The peaks of the waves are the crests, and the low valleys are troughs.
 The wavelength, wave period, and wave frequency describe a wave.
 Water moves in a circular motion when a wave travels.

-The size of surface waves is dependent on the speed of the wind, how long it blows uninterrupted, and the area over which the wind is blowing.
+The size of surface waves depends on the wind’s speed, how long it blows uninterrupted, and the area over which the wind is blowing.
 Waves come in all shapes and sizes.
 Small waves are called ripples which grow less than one foot high.

-Some of the places famous for large waves are Waimea Bay in Hawaii, Mullaghmore Head in Ireland, etc.
+Some places famous for large waves are Waimea Bay in Hawaii, Mullaghmore Head in Ireland, etc.

-Tsunami waves occur when a disturbance on the earth’s surface just like an earthquake, landslide, or volcanic eruption reaches the sea’s surface.
-When the tsunami reaches the shore, it slows down the contact with the bottom of the floor of the sea.
+Tsunami waves occur when a disturbance on the earth’s surface, like an earthquake, landslide, or volcanic eruption, reaches the sea’s surface.
+When the tsunami reaches the shore, it slows down the contact with the bottom of the sea floor.

 Main Differences Between Tides and Waves